 - Time-bound to the limitations of the ISU semesters

-Your project must be Specific, Measurable, Achievable, Realistic and Time-bound, in other words, it must be S.M.A.R.T.
-In addition, make sure you will tell us what your project’s overall mission is
+Your project must be Specific, Measurable, Achievable, Realistic, and Time-bound, in other words, it must be S.M.A.R.T.
+In addition, make sure you will tell us what your project’s overall mission is.

 Competition projects must include information about a specific competition that the project will plan to attend.
 The competition must be an active competition that has had 2 or more successful competitions and must be affiliated with a nationally recognized organization.
-Examples would be competition that are supported or run by AIAA, SAE, NASA, DOE, or the Mars Society as examples.
-Competitions that do not meet these requirements may still be submitted, but may undergo further investigation before accepting the project.
+Examples would be a competition project that is supported or run by AIAA, SAE, NASA, DOE, or the Mars Society as examples.
+Competitions that do not meet these requirements may still be submitted but may undergo further investigation before accepting the project.
 Because of the extra costs associated with competition teams, these projects will often be required to secure additional funding outside of Make to Innovate.
 Make to Innovate can help students in securing this funding.

 Research projects are projects that are conducting research in conjunction with a faculty advisor.
 Faculty advisors may also help sponsor the project, but it is not required.
 Research projects must submit additional information on what research they will be conducting.
 All research must have an experimental component.
 All research projects must submit what research topic(s) and question(s) will they will be addressing in their initial RFP.
 In addition, we expect that a research project will submit at least one paper to a conference.

-Example: A team will work with a faculty member on different types of airfoils for long duration flights.
+Example: A team will work with a faculty member on different types of airfoils for long-duration flights.
 The team will design, build and test the airfoils and put the results in a paper to be submitted to an AIAA conference.